hackclub/hackclub/workshops/login_auth/README.md

 You can select different colours from [Colour Picker](https://www.google.com/search?q=color+picker) to give your webpage an Attractive look.

 And also add fonts to your webpage, As i have added `Nunito` font as you can see a line of code in HTML `<head>`.
-You can choose fonts from [GOOGLE Fonts](https://fonts.google.com/) and link them.
+You can choose fonts from [Google Fonts](https://fonts.google.com/) and link them.

 If you need help regarding various keywords uses in CSS, So you can go through [CSS Documentation](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference).